 Updates an existing data frame analytics job.

-The data frame analytics job remembers which roles the user who created it had at the time of creation.
+The data frame analytics job remembers which roles the user who updated it had at the time of the update.
 When you start the job, it performs the analysis using those same roles.
 If you provide secondary authorization headers, those credentials are used instead.

 This API updates an existing data frame analytics job that performs an analysis on the source indices and stores the outcome in a destination index.